What is the difference between counselling and psychotherapy?

 How do I pay?

 For video and telephone sessions payment is required via bank transfer 24 hours prior to the start of the session.
-For face to face sessions, you can either make a bank transfer 24 hours prior to the session or pay in cash on the day.
+For face-to-face sessions, you can either make a bank transfer 24 hours prior to the session or pay in cash on the day.
+For group sessions, the months sessions are invoiced for payment at the beginning of each month.

 What happens if I can't make my scheduled session?

-I require 48 hours notice from you if you can't make a session, otherwise, payment for the missed session is still due in full.
+For individual sessions I require 48 hours' notice from you if you can't make a session, otherwise, payment for the missed session is still due in full.

 When are you available?